 Featured Archival Collections

-The Wilborn Collection is the largest and most significant collection of historic photographs of the Kansas City region, including commercial entities, events, built environments, streetscapes, and people.
+The Noll Collection is considered the largest and most significant collection of historic photographs of the Kansas City region, including commercial entities, events, built environments, streetscapes, and people.

-The collection dates back to 1895 and includes images through 2007.
-Special subsets include 360-degree panoramic photographs and photograph images or negatives that reflect changes in photographic medium and different dimensions.
+The collection dates back to 1890 and includes images through 2007.
+Special subsets include 360-degree panoramic photographs and images or negatives that reflect changes in photographic medium and different dimensions.
 The vast majority of the collection is in the form of negatives, with some positive prints.

 The Veterans History Project